Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Experiments

-\paragraph{AAT Optimization Data} As introduced in Sections~\ref{sec:aat-ga} and~\ref{sec:aat-bp}, we use a small validation set $\mathcal{D}$ to optimize AAT.
+As introduced in Sections~\ref{sec:aat-ga} and~\ref{sec:aat-bp}, we use a small validation set $\mathcal{D}$ to optimize AAT.
 For CLIP, we randomly sample 1k image-text pairs from the MS COCO \emph{train} set as $\mathcal{D}$.
 For Chinese-CLIP, we directly use the COCO-CN \emph{val} set that contains 1k image-text pairs.